Wasted (Tiësto song)

 "Wasted" is a song by Dutch DJ and record producer Tiësto featuring Matthew Koma, who co-wrote the song with Tiësto and Australian production and songwriting duo Twice as Nice.
 "Wasted" was first released on 25 April 2014 by PM:AM Recordings as the second single from Tiësto's fifth studio album, A Town Called Paradise.
-It was featured in 2014 action comedy film 22 Jump Street.
+It was featured in the 2014 action comedy film 22 Jump Street.

 Background and release

 The song was announced by Tiësto in early April.
 A lyric video for the track was later uploaded to the artist's YouTube channel on 13 April 2014.

 British radio station BBC Radio 1 opted to play an alternative version of the song titled "Naked", which replaced every occurrence of the term "wasted" with "naked".

 Music video

-The song's accompanying music video was released on 25 April 2014.
-It runs for approximately three minutes and twenty-one seconds and is directed by Tabitha Denholm.
+The song's accompanying music video was released on 25 April 2014 and directed by Tabitha Denholm.

 The video features six women (Taylor Godfrey, Allegra Carpenter, Kassi Smith...) in 1960s-era outfits enjoying themselves.
 Tiësto and Matthew Koma are seen starring on a TV show called The Tiësto Show where Koma is also seen singing the song.